AntonC9018/uni_graphics/README.md

 1. `git clone https://github.com/AntonC9018/uni_cryptanalysis`
 2. Install DMD from [here](https://dlang.org/download.html).
 Be sure to add D binaries in path (you'll be asked on installation).
-3. `dub run` in the project root folder will start the app.

-To run a specific lab, do `dub run --config=labX`, where X is the number of the lab.
+3. To run a specific lab, do `dub run --config=labX`, where X is the number of the lab.

 ## Debugging